Alice Doesn't Live Here Anymore: Television adaptation

 The film inspired the sitcom Alice, which was broadcast on CBS from 1976 to 1985.
 The only member of the film cast to reprise his role was Vic Tayback as Mel (though his diner was moved to Phoenix).
 Lutter portrayed Tommy in the pilot episode but was replaced by Philip McKeon for the series.
 Ladd joined the show later in its run, but in a different role than she played in the film (Ladd replaced the Flo character in the series as a character named Belle).
 Linda Lavin took the role of Alice in the series after Burstyn said she wouldn't do television.
 Beth Howland played Vera in the series.
 The character of Flo was later spun off into yet another series, Flo.

 Home media

 Warner Home Video released the film on Region 1 DVD on August 17, 2004.
 It is in anamorphic widescreen with audio tracks in English and French and subtitles in English, French, and Spanish.
 Bonus features include commentary by Scorsese, Burstyn, and Kristofferson, and Second Chances, a background look at the making of the film.
+The Criterion Collection released the film on Blu-ray and 4K Ultra HD on July 14, 2026.